preservim/vim-pencil/README.markdown

 will be enabled by default and can offer many of the same benefits as soft line wrap.

-_Pencil_ will disable autoformat if inside a code block.
-If it doesn’t, or in other cases where you need to disable autoformat, you can do so with a command:
+_Pencil_ will disable autoformat if you enter Insert mode from inside a code block.
+In other cases where you need to disable autoformat, you can do so with a command:

 * `AutoPencil` - enables autoformat
 * `ManualPencil` - disables autoformat